 Step 1: insert hook under front loop of st, yo, and pull loop through

 Step 2: [insert hook under front loop of st that lies below st just worked, yo and pull loop through] 3 times

-Step 3: [yo and pull loop through first 2 loops on the hook] 4 times, finished Quad sc
+Step 3: [yo and pull loop through first 2 loops on the hook] 4 times

 Step 4: (not part of Quad sc, but part of Outline Squares stitch), 1 sc in BLO in next 3 st

 It uses a special stitch that is called the outline squares stitch that uses the quadruple single crochet.
 Don’t be scared about the way it sounds, it is actually very easy and once mastered is very fast to create.
-I have below a video that can help you with the stitch (not a full tutorial, only helps with the stitch).
+A video below can help you with the stitch (not a full tutorial, only helps with the stitch).

 Subscribe to my Youtube Channel here: